Desbordante/desbordante-web/README.md

   You need to install `PostgreSQL`.

   After installation, do the following steps:
   - Create a PostgreSQL role with ability to create databases.
-You can achive this by executing the following command from psql:
+You can achive this by executing the following commands:
   ```
+  sudo -i -u postgres
+  psql postgres
   $ CREATE USER your_username WITH CREATEDB ENCRYPTED PASSWORD 'your_password'
+  $ ALTER USER your_username WITH PASSWORD 'your_password'
   ```
   - Make changes to the appropriate config files (`/path/to/Desbordante/web-app/server/.env` and `/path/to/Desbordante/cfg/db_config.json`)